 Education.
 We have an active educational campaign involving fliers, door hangers, newsletters, and advertising designed to inform the public on ways they can help us protect the sanitary sewer system.
 This year, that also included reaching out to large rental facilities to help educate tenants.
-Each year, we welcome hundreds of students who visit and tour the WWTP as part of their education.
-Our stateof-the-art treatment system offers a unique opportunity for young people to see how biological science applies to the real world.
+Each year, we welcome hundreds of students who visit and tour the Wastewater Treatment Plant as part of their education.
+Our state-of-the-art treatment system offers a unique opportunity for young people to see how biological science applies to the real world.
 We have also hosted tours for individuals from the community who have an interest in seeing how the plant operates.
 For further information, or to schedule a tour, please call (252) 551-2066 or (252) 551-3304.

-Facebook, Twitter and Instagram are three communication tools we use to keep customers, agencies, the media and the public up-to-date about GUC.
+Facebook, Twitter, Instagram, and LinkedIn are four communication tools we use to keep customers, agencies, the media and the public up-to-date about GUC.

-Follow us at Facebook.com/GreenvilleUtilities, Twitter.com/guc_info, and Instagram.com/GreenvilleUtilities.
+Follow us at Facebook.com/GreenvilleUtilities, Twitter.com/guc\info, Instagram.com/GreenvilleUtilities, and Linkedin.com/company/greenville-utilities.